VIN-y/MissChanger/STLs/README.md

 **Note:**

-- The current Locker will need to be printed in the default orientation, with auto-painted support.
+- The testing Locker will need to be printed in the default orientation, with auto-painted support.
 (Built-in support will be add in later revisions)
+- The "alpha" folder contains the latest files that are in development.
+- Files with a version number attached are still in testing, and is subjected to changes.

 # ASSEMBLING